AstroSplat: Physics-Based Gaussian Splatting for Rendering and Reconstruction of Small Celestial Bodies: Small Body Photometry

 where we use the exponential form of the phase weighting function $g$ proposed by Gaskell et al.~\cite{gaskell2008}, i.e., $g(\phi)=\exp\left(-\phi/60^\circ\right)$.
 Derivations of these functions and a discussion of their properties can be found in \cite{christian2025}.

 In order to apply these reflectance functions to the view-dependent intensity computation step, we add a per-Gaussian relative albedo $\tilde{a}_i$, which captures material property variation across the surface, and a per-image scale and bias correction factor (similar to the learned exposure compensation in hierarchical 3DGS \cite{hierarchicalgaussians24}), which accounts for the use of uncalibrated PNG image data.
+Gaussians with negative albedos or angle configurations that cause $\cos(\iota)+\cos(\varepsilon)$ to approach zero are not considered during rasterization, though no special consideration is given to shadowed and occluded regions.